tahoe-lafs/tahoe-lafs/docs/proposed/gbs.md

 The first option is clearly possible.
 It's not clear which of the other two options is actually feasible, the semantics may be too different.

+## Question 4: Can we create a (somewhat) formal protocol spec of the HTTP API?

+There are various tools for specifying HTTP APIs.
+This is useful for documentation, and also for validation.

+For the HTTP level, options includes:

+* OpenAPI (Swagger)
+* ...

+For the CBOR/JSON records.

+* For the records, CDDL is apparently the schema language of choice for CBOR; it also supports JSON.
+  There is a Rust implementation which could be wrapped for Python, but support is in general not very broad (but might suffice).
+* JSON Schema tools _might_ work with CBOR, not sure how bytes are handled.